 Theosophy also differs radically from New Thought in regard to the subject of desire, the fulfillment of desires, and the use of what the New Thought teachings call the “Law of Mind.”
 This sort of prosperity-oriented ideology is distinctly American and has its roots and origins more in the early 20th century concept of the “American Dream” than in any type of religion, genuine philosophy, or spiritual tradition.

 Science of Mind, being less overtly Christian in character and more open to Eastern ideas than Unity, still usually speaks of Jesus as “The Wayshower.”
-As for New Thought people attempting to find esoteric meanings in the Bible, we can only remind them that it is rarely profitable to search for something where it never existed, and the majority of the contents of the Bible were not written with any esoteric or symbolic meaning or intent behind them.
+As for New Thought people attempting to find esoteric meanings in the Bible, we can only remind them that it is rarely profitable to search for something where it never existed, and the majority of the contents of the Bible were not written with any esoteric or symbolic meaning or intent behind them and those that were have become subject to many textual alterations over the course of time.
 Many of the New Thought interpretations of Bible passages are so far-fetched as to be ridiculous, particularly those dreamed up by Charles Fillmore, and show a profound lack of familiarity with the universal language of mystical symbolism.